 Although the CRA statute does not mention race, it required banks to serve all communities, which provides room for the federal bank agencies to incorporate race in CRA exams.
 Persistent racial disparities in lending should compel the agencies to incorporate race and ethnicity in CRA exams.
-A recent national level analysis showed continuing disparities in loan denials by race and when people of color receive home loans, their equity accumulation was less.
-(NCRC members should use this fair lending tool to report on disparities in their communities here).
+A

-The agencies proposed to use the Home Mortgage Disclosure Act (HMDA) data to produce exam tables describing lending by race, but not to use the results of these analyses to influence a bank's rating.
+The agencies propose to use the Home Mortgage Disclosure Act (HMDA) data to produce exam tables describing lending by race, but not to use the results of these analyses to influence a bank's rating.
 NCRC had asserted in a paper co-authored by Relman Colfax PLLC that changes to CRA would comply with legal standards if CRA examined lending by race and ethnicity in geographical areas experiencing ongoing discrimination or exhibiting significant racial disparities in lending.
 NCRC had also proposed including analyses of lending in underserved neighborhoods with low levels of lending, which are disproportionately communities of color.